maany/MOOC-CA-Server/README.md

 1. The application is deployed and ready to use.
 Login through the /admin page.
 Then head to the Evaluator section to see the applicants and the Tasks submitted by them.

+1. Go to the Sites section of your admin page and add a new site that matches the fqdn of the server where you host the MOOC-CA application.

+1. Update SITE_ID=2 in settings.py inside WLCG_GSoC_Task_Server directory.

+1. You are all set!

 # Usage Instructions

 ## Student Registration